Early November Schedule

 local markets or visit one of the different museums or temples scattered around

 the town.
-After lunch head to the world heritage site of Shirakaga-go (a half
+After lunch head to the world heritage site of Shirakawa-go (a half

 day bus trip) with its unique steep thatched-roofed houses.
 The Hida Folk